Talking to elected representatives on economic development

-TASO partner and URBACT lead expert Miguel Rivas conducted a series of interviews to Mayors, City Councillors and top executives from cities joining the URBACT network InFocus-Smart Specialisation at City Level.
-They were conversations on the need for cities to re-invigorate their local economic agendas.
+We conducted a series of interviews to Mayors and Town Councillors from cities joining the URBACT network InFocus-Smart Specialisation at City Level on how they are re-invigorating their local economic agendas.

 - Dimitri de Vita, Councillor for strategic planning, economy and productive activities at Torino Metropoli (IT) “As concerns the Turin area, the Metropolitan City can play an important role in promoting innovation and economic growth, by increasing the cooperation and coordination among municipalities”